TomArnautovic/DropboxAutoDeleteHelper/README.md

 Quick dev cycle

-Edit content.js/popup.js.
+Edit content.js or popup.js.

 Go to chrome://extensions → Reload your unpacked extension.

-Hard refresh the Dropbox tab and watch the Console ([DDC] logs).
+Hard-refresh the Dropbox tab and watch Console logs ([DDC]).

 🧰 Troubleshooting

-“Couldn’t reach the page”
-Make sure you’re on a dropbox.com tab (preferably the Duplicates page) and logged in.
+“Couldn’t reach the page” → Make sure you’re on dropbox.com , preferably the Duplicates page.

-Only first group seems to act
-Click Expand All first; wait until logs show EXPAND: done.
-Then Tick All, then Bulk Delete.
+Only first group acts → Always click Expand All first; wait for EXPAND: done.

-“Modal confirm not found”
-Sometimes the modal takes a moment—try running Bulk Delete again.
-If Dropbox changed markup, please open an issue with the modal’s HTML snippet.
+“Modal confirm not found” → Modal may take a moment; try again.
+If Dropbox changed markup, please open an issue with a snippet.

-Nothing happens when clicking Delete selected
-Check the Console for [DDC] logs.
-If the button text/structure changed, please share a snippet.
+Nothing happens → Open DevTools Console and check for [DDC] logs.

-📝 Privacy Policy (TL;DR)
+📝 Privacy Policy

 This extension does not collect, store, or transmit any personal data.
 All actions occur locally within your browser on dropbox.com.
-No analytics, no third-party tracking.
+No analytics, no tracking, no external requests.

-(If you publish to the Chrome Web Store, add a link to a hosted Privacy Policy page here.)

 🤝 Contributing

-Issues and PRs are welcome!
-If you submit changes, please include:

-A brief description of the fix/enhancement
+Pull requests welcome!
+Please include:

+Description of your change

-Test notes (which flows you exercised)
+Test notes (flows you tried)

-Any updated selectors or fallback strategies
+Updated selectors/fallbacks if needed

 📄 License

-MIT — see LICENSE.
+MIT
+ — free to use, modify, and distribute.

 📣 Disclaimer

-This is an unofficial helper tool for the Dropbox web UI.
-Dropbox is a trademark of Dropbox, Inc. This project is not affiliated with, endorsed, or sponsored by Dropbox.
+This is an unofficial helper for Dropbox’s web UI.
+Dropbox® is a trademark of Dropbox, Inc. This project is not affiliated with, endorsed by, or sponsored by Dropbox.